-The 21st edition Finger Lakes Environmental Film Festival (FLEFF) investigates the theme of disruptions and invites submissions for its online exhibition, Networked Disruptions.
+The 21st edition Finger Lakes Environmental Film Festival (FLEFF) investigates the theme of disruptions in its international online exhibition of new media art entitled Networked Disruptions.

 Disruptions stop the flow of events, ideas, processes, and structures.
 They produce stoppages, breaks, and fissures where old flows are halted and new ones can emerge.
 In some cases, disruptions are productive, as in technological and political revolutions.
 In other cases, disruptions are destabilizing and counterproductive, as in severe weather patterns and market volatilities.